hardikyadav12/Wikipediasummaryaudio/README.md

 The basic syntax for this is: pip install <package name>
 After installing all the required packages, you can run the file.
 Running of file will create many audio files which are used by the computer to speak out certain strings.

+Objective: Make it adaptable to more national languages by using a better API and linking it with other text-to-speech facilties(working on it).